James Joyce: Post-university years in Dublin

 In April 1903, Joyce learned his mother was dying and immediately returned to Ireland.
-He would tend to her, reading aloud from drafts that would eventually be worked into his unfinished novel Stephen Hero.
+He tended to her, reading aloud from drafts that were eventually worked into his unfinished novel Stephen Hero.
 During her final days, she unsuccessfully tried to get him to make his confession and to take communion.
 She died on 13 August.
 Afterwards, Joyce and Stanislaus refused to kneel with other members of the family praying at her bedside.
 John Joyce's drinking and abusiveness increased in the months following her death, and the family began to fall apart.
 Joyce spent much of his time carousing with Gogarty and his medical school colleagues, and tried to scrape together a living by reviewing books.

 Joyce's life began to change when he met Nora Barnacle on 10 June 1904.
-She was a twenty-year-old woman from Galway city, who was working in Dublin as a chambermaid.
+She was a 20-year-old woman from Galway city who was working in Dublin as a chambermaid.
 They had their first outing together on 16 June 1904, walking through the Dublin suburb of Ringsend, where Nora masturbated him.
 This event was commemorated as the date for the action of Ulysses, known in popular culture as "Bloomsday" in honour of the novel's main character Leopold Bloom.
-This began a relationship that continued for thirty-seven years until Joyce died.
-Soon after this outing, Joyce, who had been carousing with his colleagues, approached a young woman in St Stephen's Green and was beaten up by her companion.
+This began a relationship that continued for 37 years, until Joyce died.
+Soon after this outing, Joyce, who had been out with his colleagues, approached a young woman in St Stephen's Green and was beaten up by her companion.
 He was picked up and dusted off by an acquaintance of his father's, Alfred H. Hunter, who took him into his home to tend to his injuries.
 Hunter, who was rumoured to be a Jew and to have an unfaithful wife, became one of the models for Leopold Bloom, the protagonist of Ulysses.